The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Bright Points

 \subsection{NuSTAR Spectral Analysis}

-In order to investigate the properties of both of these features, the NuSTAR spectra of the bright points were fitted.
-As was the case with the EFR, the spectra from individual pointings for these features are noisy and poorly fit due to their faintness and the short integration time.
-Therefore, spectra from multiple pointings were fit simultaneously (also combining FPMA and FPMB) to improve the SNR.
-In the case of both bright points, the spectra were fit using an isothermal APEC model, once again fitting down to 2.2 keV.
-The circular regions used for the fitting had radii of $68''$ and $47''$ for BP1 and BP2 respectively.
+Figure \ref{fig:bpspec} shows example NuSTAR spectra for BP1, BP2 and BP3 fitted with a thermal model.
+For each bright point (except BP2), and the QS loops, spectra were obtained and fitted for both orbits, and all the fitted thermal parameters are given in Table \ref{specresults}.

-For BP1, a NuSTAR spectrum was fit for each orbit, combining data from P14, 15, 16, and 17 for both.
-The resulting fits, shown in Figure \ref{fig:bp1spec}, indicate that this feature has a temperature of $\sim$ 2.5 MK, with the emission measure increasing from 1.14 to 4.07 $\times$ $10^{44}$ cm$^{-3}$ between the two orbits.
-This increase in emission measure is in agreement with the increase in brightness shown in the Hinode/XRT and SDO/AIA lightcurves in Figure \ref{fig:bplightcurves}.
-Considering both the fits and the lightcurves, NuSTAR sees an increase in EM by a factor of $\sim$ 4, while the feature brightens by a factor of $\sim$ 1.2 in SDO/AIA 211 Å and $\sim$ 2 in Hinode/XRT Be-thin.
-This could be due to both of these channels, 211Å in particular, being also sensitive to cooler material than NuSTAR, meaning that if this brightening is occurring at higher temperatures, it is less significant to the overall emission in these channels.
+For BP1, the spectral fits give a temperature of $\sim$ 2.5 MK in both orbits but with emission measure increasing from 1.12 $\times$ $10^{44}$ cm$^{-3}$ in orbit 1 (as shown in left panel of Figure \ref{fig:bpspec}) to 4.07 $\times$ $10^{44}$ cm$^{-3}$ in orbit 2, matching the behaviour seen in the Hinode/XRT and SDO/AIA lightcurves (Figure \ref{fig:bplightcurves}).
+Although, NuSTAR gives an EM increase by a factor of $\sim$ 4, while the feature brightens by a factor of $\sim$ 1.2 in SDO/AIA 211 Å and $\sim$ 2 in Hinode/XRT Be-thin.
+This could be due to both of these channels, 211Å in particular, being sensitive to cooler material than NuSTAR, meaning that this brightening might be occurring slightly higher temperatures, and is less significant to the overall emission.

-For BP2, which was only well observed in P16 and 17 in the second NuSTAR orbit, a spectrum containing these two pointings was fit, with the resulting plot shown in Figure \ref{fig:bp2spec}.
-The fit values for the temperature and emission measure of this spectrum are 3.22 MK and 5.98 $\times$ $10^{43}$ cm$^{-3}$, respectively.
-These fit parameters indicate that the NuSTAR emission from BP2 originates from a hotter temperature than for BP1.
-The spectra for both bright points are well fit with the isothermal model and, similarly to the previous examples, do not show any evidence of either a higher temperature or non-thermal component.
+As BP2 was only well observed during NuSTAR orbit 2 P16 and 17, only this spectrum could be fitted, finding 3.22 MK and 5.98 $\times$ $10^{43}$ cm$^{-3}$, respectively (shown middle panel of Figure \ref{fig:bpspec}).
+BP3 is fainter but was well observed over both NuSTAR orbits, the fitted spectrum in orbit 1 giving 3.22 MK and 1.33 $\times$ $10^{43}$ cm$^{-3}$ (shown right panel of Figure \ref{fig:bpspec}), and 2.56 MK and 5.10 $\times$ $10^{43}$ cm$^{-3}$ during orbit 2.
+The QS loops were also well observed over both NuSTAR orbits, the fitted spectra giving cooler similar or slightly cooler temperatures (2.07--2.51 MK) than the bright points (see Table \ref{specresults}).
+All the BP (and QS loop) spectra are well fitted with the isothermal model and, similarly to the previous examples, do not show any evidence of either a higher temperature or non-thermal component.